johnpolacek/team-health-checker/README.md

 }
 ~~~~

 Now let’s add a query to check whether id from the url is a valid HealthCheck id.
+This time, rather than calleing the query method on the `ApolloClient` directly, we will use Apollo’s [render prop API](https://blog.apollographql.com/introducing-react-apollo-2-1-c837cc23d926) to manage the data with a Query component.

+*pages/healthcheck.js*

 ~~~~
 const HEALTHCHECK_QUERY = gql`query HealthCheck($id: ID!) {